ms1-learner/cpp-03-en/02_embedded_and_c/03_challenge/README.md

 ## Task 3

 Write a constant called `pi` that represents the number pi using `constexpr`.
-Then write a `consteval` function `calculateCircumference` that computes the circumference of a circle of a given radius that uses this `pi` constant.
+Then write a `constexpr` function `calculateCircumference` that computes the circumference of a circle of a given radius that uses this `pi` constant.
 Use a tool like [godbolt.org](https://godbolt.org/) to observe what the compiled code looks like.